akmalfaditya/Bootcamp/README.md

 *"The best time to plant a tree was 20 years ago.
 The second best time is now."* - Start coding today, and in a few months, you'll be amazed at how far you've come.

-## 📞 Support & Community

-- Each project contains detailed README files with specific learning objectives
-- Code examples include extensive comments explaining the "why" behind each decision
-- Error scenarios are documented with solutions and prevention strategies
-- Progress checkpoints help you validate your understanding before moving forward

 **Happy Coding!** 💻✨